gomezjuliana/u-angularjs/README.md

 * `npm install`
 * `bower install`

-> Runing this examples you may fine troubles with the npm or the gulp task, please take a look of the documentation of the `gulp generator` [here][5], in which we base this practices.
+> Runing this examples you may find troubles with the npm or the gulp task, please take a look at the documentation of the `gulp generator` [here][5], in which we base these practices.

  [1]: https://www.codeschool.com/courses/shaping-up-with-angular-js
  [2]: https://docs.angularjs.org/api